-A disused train station could be restored to its former glory as a centrepiece of the regeneration of Granton.
+Disused Granton train station could be restored as part of waterfront regeneration

 Edinburgh City Council is pressing ahead with plans for Granton Waterfront – which could include 4,000 new homes, services, retail and cultural offerings to be built over the next 15 years.

 Housing and economy committee members will today allocate £2.6 million of Scottish Government funding for ‘town centre’ projects across the Capital.
 One of four projects set to be approved for funding, is to allocate £1.718m to bring the listed former Granton train station back into public use.

 The B-listed former rail station, which was built in 1903 to serve the Granton gas works, closed in 1942 and has been largely disused since.

 A report to councillors says: “The intention is to bring the building back into public-facing use as part of the wider Granton Waterfront regeneration and £1.718m would enable the building to be fully refurbished.

 “A lower amount of funding would enable core repairs to be undertaken such as the removal of asbestos, de-rusting or repainting of steelwork, and replacement of missing flashing, to make the building weather-tight preparatory to a fuller package of works at a future date and could help leverage in further funding.”